Kents Hill and Monkston: Pre-history

 The area that was to become Milton Keynes was relatively rich: possibly the largest (by weight) hoard of Bronze Age jewellery ever found in Britain ("the Milton Keynes Hoard") was discovered in Monkston Park and consists of two late Bronze Age gold torcs and three gold bracelets.
 The metal detectorists who found the hoard were rewarded with 60% of the value after the Treasure Valuation Committee decided that the landowners' claim that the finders had searched without permission was unfounded.

 Kingston

 The Kingston district is primarily a manufacturing and distribution industries one [due to its proximity to Junctions 13 and 14 of the M1].
 At its centre is a large retail complex, dominated by a Tesco hypermarket: this complex serves the eastern and south-eastern suburbs of Milton Keynes.

 Brinklow

 This is a relatively small warehousing and industrial district.
 It is dominated by the large Waitrose distribution centre.

 Electoral ward

 The Parish is part of the Monkston Ward of the Milton Keynes City Council.
-As a result, the Parish has three City Councillors representing it: Jenni Ferrans (Liberal Democrats), Ben Adewale (Liberal Democrats) and Duncan Banks (Liberal Democrats).